-When you approach a new sport, the first thing to learn is to be familiar with your equipment, you should always take care of it.
+When you approach a new sport, the first thing to learn is to be

 Your diving suit - drysuit, neoprene or tri-laminate, two pieces suit (jacket and pants) - is no exception.